SRGSSR/playsrg-apple/fastlane/README.md

 ```
 fastlane ios iOSbetas
 ```
-Builds a new iOS beta on AppStore Connect with the current build number and waits build processing.
+Builds an iOS beta on AppStore Connect with the current build number and waits build processing.
 If on the develop branch, tries to tag the current version, then bumps the build number and pushes.
 ### ios iOSbetaDSYMs
 ```
 fastlane ios iOSbetaDSYMs